-Preserve: What is it about birding that sparked your interest in starting In Color Birding Club?
+Preserve: What about birding sparked your interest in starting the In Color Birding Club?

-Hall: I started the club after experiencing Black Birders Week in 2020, end of May, early June of 2020.
-I experienced that week, and it was virtually put on by a group called Black AF in S.T.E.M., and it inspired me a lot. […] I realized is that some of the legacy bird clubs really didn’t have very intentional ways for black and brown people, especially in underserved neighborhoods to get involved in birding.
+Hall: I started the club after experiencing Black Birders Week in 2020, at the end of May, early June of 2020.
+I experienced that week, and it was virtually put on by a group called Black AF in S.T.E.M. it inspired me a lot. […] I realized that some of the legacy bird clubs really didn’t have very intentional ways for black and brown people, especially in underserved neighborhoods, to get involved in birding.

 Preserve: What challenges have you faced in organizing the club?

-Hall: When you start a nonprofit, that’s not meant to be a big revenue generator, most of your work is volunteer work.
-I’m trying to keep things organized, schedule events, establish partnerships and relationships with other groups, including the Preserve, and really just try to keep the consistency with the community.
-That’s consistency is really key.
+Hall: When you start a nonprofit, it’s not meant to be a big revenue generator; most of your work is volunteer work.
+I’m trying to keep things organized, schedule events, establish partnerships and relationships with other groups, including the Preserve, and really just try to keep consistency with the community.
+That’s consistency, which is really key.

-Preserve: What connection do you see between birding and native plants and how does your group do to encourage this connection?
+Preserve: What connection do you see between birding and native plants?
+What does your group do to encourage this connection?

 Preserve: Were there any memorable experiences from your visit to the Preserve?